-With the Cup chassis (optional on the RS, standard on the Trophy), which comes with a limited-slip differential, jump on the throttle early in a bend and you reveal the Mégane’s real party piece.
+With the Cup chassis in the Trophy comes a limited-slip differential, so jump on the throttle early in a bend and you reveal the Mégane’s real party piece.
 The diff gives the front axle incredible bite and helps lock the tyres on the trajectory you’ve set with the steering.
-The back axle also engages to so religiously make the entire car follow the arc you set that it feels as though you could maintain the same radius no matter what speed you’re travelling at, without the front or rear tyres losing grip.
+The rear axle engages so responsively that it makes the car feel as though you could maintain the same radius no matter what speed you’re travelling at, without the front or rear tyres losing grip.
 Just as long as you keep your foot on the throttle.
-Lift off, and in traditional hot hatch style the back end will want to break wide – but rather than feeling graceful and controllable, it’s very sudden and startling, rather like the way it feels entering a corner.
+Lift off, and in traditional hot hatch style the back end will want to break wide – but the feeling can vary markedly depending on the amount of grip available and the surface, varying between graceful and controllable to spikey and just a bit scary.

-As a result of its passive dampers, the Mégane – even in non-Cup guise – is perhaps not the most comfortable hot hatch you can buy.
-However, it’s still far from being too harsh, no matter which set-up it has.
-Any jolt or bounce you do feel – and it’s only really noticeable over the worst roads – is totally forgivable considering the tight control the suspension has over the body.
+This is where the Cup Chassis comes in, as its discernible reduction in compliance is made up for by the immense resilience it has to pitch and dive.
 Compressions and crests are dealt with without any fuss, and if the tyres do leave the tarmac the car returns to earth smoothly.
 There is some roll, but it’s kept to such a minimum and is so well contained that all it does is help you gauge the levels of grip, which, as it turns out, are huge.